Equality Loudoun is a non-profit organization that advocates, educates, defends, and builds community to support LGBTQ+ equality in Loudoun County.

 The Pride in Our Legacy award is reserved for a member of the Equality Loudoun Board of Directors who has inspired action, created change, and left a lasting impression on the LGBTQ+ community of Loudoun County forever.

-Catie Cote (2022): Catie worked around the clock throughout 2021 and 2022 to help Equality Loudoun become an incorporated non-profit that launched nearly a dozen programs within the span of a single year.
-She focused on launching the first Loudoun scholarships for LGBTQ+ students and a Banned Books Club that focused on equal representation.
+Catie Cote (2022): Catie was one of the 2021 founders of Equality Loudoun - helping it become an incorporated non-profit that launched nearly a dozen programs within the span of a single year.
+She focused on launching the first Loudoun scholarships for LGBTQ+ students and a Banned Books Club that focused on equal representation in addition to being an outstanding teacher and parent.

-Nicholas Gothard (2022): Nick served the Equality Loudoun Board of Directors in 2021-22 as it grew into a powerful regional force for change and equality, being responsible for getting the message out and expanding the reach.
-Thanks to his efforts, hundreds of Loudoun County residents turned out to support the passage of Policy 8040.
+Nicholas Gothard (2022): Nick was one of the 2021 founders of Equality Loudoun - helping it grow into a powerful regional force for change and equality, being responsible for getting the message out and expanding the reach to tens of thousands of Loudouners, and helping to organize the first Loudoun Pride Festival.
+Thanks to his efforts, hundreds of Loudoun County residents turned out over and over again to support the passage of Policy 8040.

 Jennifer Parsons (2022): Jenny served as the Deputy Director for the Loudoun Pride Festival in 2022, jumping into the newly created role and tackling every task that made Pride possible.
 Without her efforts and outstanding leadership, the first annual Loudoun Pride Festival would never have happened.
-Now, thanks to her, it stands to be an annual celebration.
+Now, thanks to her, it stands to be an annual celebration that creates inclusivity and acceptance in Loudoun County.

 Lindsay Tuck (2022): Lindsay has worked behind the scenes in multiple roles with Equality Loudoun since 2019, setting up numerous events, tabling in grueling conditions, lending her home to the efforts of the organization, managing the inventory and care of Equality Loudoun's equipment, and so much more.
 In 2022, she served as the Assistant to the Deputy Director for the Loudoun Pride Festival and was instrumental in creating the successful event that has now launched a legacy.